 Summary: Philip Sutton is the Manager and Strategist for RSTI (Research and Strategy for Transition Initiation), a non-profit organisation that engages in strategy development and engagement to catalyse the urgent initiation of a full scale transition to a sustainable economy.
 Philip is currently leading RSTI's climate emergency program.
-He is co-founder of Safe Climate Australia and a past-President of the Sustainable Living Foundation and the Australia New Zealand Society for Ecological Economics.
 Philip co-authored the book "Climate Code Red", which puts forward a case for emergency action on climate change.
 Philip was the architect of the Victorian Flora and Fauna Guarantee Act passed in Victoria in 1988.